Jes Interview Banner

 Q.7 Mention three necessities for a boudoir or nude shoot session that the best boudoir photographer should not miss.

 Ans: You absolutely have to have trust with your clients.
-Your website, your correspondence, and everything should be done in a way to showcase that your clients are safe with you.
+Your website, your correspondence, and everything should be done in a way that showcases that your clients are safe with you.
 If you can’t do that, as a photographer, this might not be the genre for you.

 Closely related to trust, but you need empathy.
 Our clients come to us afraid for a lot of reasons.
-They don’t know how to pose or find good lingerie, or they have been practicing their “bedroom eyes” to no avail, they haven’t lost the weight they were hoping to, work or home life has been stressful, and so on and so on and so on.
-Sometimes they aren’t going to open up about it either.
+They don’t know how to pose or find good lingerie, or they have been practicing their “bedroom eyes” to no avail, they haven’t lost the weight they were hoping to, work or home life has been stressful, and so on and so on.
+Sometimes, they aren’t going to open up about it either.

 Getting in there and pulling those negative energies away is part of our job.
-I always tell my clients that they will be ok if they can get in the studio door.
+I always tell my clients they will be ok if they can enter the studio door.
 I fully believe in working well with my clients to put them at ease.
-So by the time they leave, they say things like, “That was so much fun!” or, my personal favorite, “I already want to do it again.”
+So when they leave, they say things like, “That was so much fun!” or, my personal favorite, “I already want to do it again.”

-Because of the boudoir genre and depending on how we photograph it, photographers really need to make sure that they know their stuff when it comes to laws, especially when posting online.
+Because of the boudoir genre and depending on how we photograph it, photographers really need to know their stuff when it comes to laws, especially when posting online.
 So many things can happen, and we owe our clients to know what can and cannot be done in certain situations.

 best boudoir photographer : Jes Hayes